laminas/laminas-filter/docs/book/v3/migration/v2-to-v3.md

 ## Signature and Behaviour Changes

-### AbstractFilter

-The deprecated method `hasPcreUnicodeSupport()` has been removed.
-This method had been irrelevant for a long time since reliable Unicode support in `preg_*` functions is available in all supported versions of PHP.

 ### FilterInterface

 `Laminas\Filter\FilterInterface` now specifies `__invoke()` as well as `filter()` forcing all filters to also be invokable classes.

-In practice this is unlikely to cause problems because `AbstractFilter`, from which most filters extend already implements this method.
-You will however, encounter issues if you have a custom filter implementing `FilterInterface` that lacks an `__invoke()` method.

 Implementation is straight forward, and in most cases, adding the following method should suffice: